engNesta/Tailored-Audio-Software-Gunshot-Detection/README.md

 - **Functionality**: Triggers notifications based on the AI model's detection outcomes.
 - **User Interface**: Notifications are displayed through the web application's interface to inform the user.

+### 6. Database Integration
+- **User Management**: Stores user account information, preferences, and authentication details to manage access to the service.
+- **Detection Logs**: Maintains records of detected sounds, including timestamps and characteristics, for analysis and review.
+- **Notifications**: Logs notifications sent to users and their interactions with these alerts for auditing and enhancement of the notification system.

 ## Tools and Libraries

 - **Hardware**: Raspberry Pi with a microphone for audio capture.